 Tai Au Mun Road to Tai Hang Tun

 From the roundabout where the bus drops you, walk straight down Clear Water Bay Road.
-There’s a slight incline at the start, but that gives way to a flat road.
-The walk is relatively straight-forward along a main road for 1.4 kms till you arrive at the car park for Tai Au Mun Kite Flying Area.
+There’s a slight incline at the start, but that soon gives way to a flat road.
+The walk is relatively straight-forward along a main road.
+After 1.4 kms you’ll arrive at the car park for Tai Au Mun Kite Flying Area.